IntelliShock 10 Energizer

 To use the energizer as a battery unit:

-- Attach wiring harness to Energizer.
+- Attach wiring harness to energizer.

 - Attach the bare end of the wire with the red clip to the fence terminal of the energizer.
 Attach the red alligator clip to the fence.

 - Attach the bare end of the wire with the black clip to the ground terminal of the energizer.
-Attach black alligator clip to the ground rod.
+Attach black alligator clip to the ground rod(s).

 - Connect the energizer to the battery.

-- Insert battery adapter into the unit.
+- Insert battery adapter into the energizer.
 Attach red alligator clip from the adapter to the red “+” terminal of the battery.